The trial in the killing of Ahmaud Arbery is seen as a test case for racial justice

 But some residents had grown suspicious of Arbery after repeatedly spotting him entering a new home construction site.
 They suspected him of recent break-ins, although police had not linked him to any.

-On the day of the shooting, defendant Travis McMichael calls 911 to report there's a guy in a house under construction.
+On the day of the shooting, resident Matthew Albenze calls authorities to report that there's a guy in a house under construction.
 "There he goes right now," he says on the recording.
 "Running down the street."

 The dispatcher says she'll send police but asks, "I just need to know what he was doing wrong?"